veerpugazh5/2026_AI-HDL/README.md

 - **University of Arizona** [Center for Semiconductor Manufacturing](https://csm.arizona.edu/) and the AI-HDL organizing team
 - **Dr. Soheil Salehi** and the AI-HDL leadership team for pioneering AI-assisted hardware design education
+- **Major Industry Sponsors**: Synopsys, Cadence, NVIDIA, ARM, AMD, NSF, and foundry partners
 - All participating universities and their dedicated faculty
-- Industry sponsors (ARM, NVIDIA) who make these competitions possible
 - The open-source hardware and AI communities
 - Student participants who drive innovation forward